AlibabaCloudDocs/hologram/intl.en-US/Best Practices/Performance optimization/Optimize the performance of querying internal tables.md

 ---
-keyword: [best practice, optimize the performance of querying internal tables, Hologres]
+keyword: [best practices, optimize the performance of querying internal tables, Hologres]
 ---

 # Optimize the performance of querying internal tables